Genivia/ugrep/README.md

            a/**   Matches a/x, a/y, a/x/y,     but not a, b/x

            a\?b   Matches a?b,                 but not a, b, ab, axb, a/b

+           Note  that  exclude  glob patterns take priority over include glob pat- terns  when  specified  with  options  -g,  --exclude,   --exclude-dir, --include and include-dir.

+           Glob  patterns specified with prefix `!' in any of the files associated with --include-from, --exclude-from and --ignore-files  will  negate  a previous  glob match.
+That is, any matching file or directory excluded by a previous glob pattern  specified  in  the  files  associated  with --exclude-from  or --ignore-file will become included again.
+Likewise, any matching file or directory included  by  a  previous  glob  pattern specified  in  the  files  associated  with  --include-from will become excluded again.

     ENVIRONMENT
            GREP_PATH